 Fax: (607) 777-7587

-Dr. Leo Wilton (Associate Professor of Human Development) has research expertise in the areas of health disparities (HIV and AIDS); community based research and evaluation, and Black psychological development and mental health.
-His scholarly research on the AIDS epidemic focuses on the intersectionality of race, gender, and sexuality in Black communities, particularly as related to the experiences of Black gay and bisexual men.
-His research also focuses on the socio-cultural contexts of health in the African Diaspora.
-The overall objective of Dr. Wilton's program of research has been to focus on socio-cultural factors that provide the basis for the development of culturally applicable HIV risk prevention interventions for Black gay and bisexual men.
-Dr. Wilton is currently serving a four-year term on the NIH Director's Council of Public Representatives at the National Institutes of Health.
-In 2010, Dr. Wilton was invited to the White House by the Office of National AIDS Policy to take part in a discussion on Black Men and HIV and later that same year he was an invited speaker by the NAACP and Harvard University Center for AIDS Research.
-He is a founding member and current Chair of the Board of Directors of the Black Gay Research Group (BGRG) an international organization of Black gay men engaged in interdisciplinary and intersectional research in the fields of public health, African Diaspora studies, gender studies, and sexuality studies that works to address the substantial HIV-related health disparities in Black gay men's communities.
-Dr. Wilton earned his BA from Binghamton University and his MS and PhD in Counseling Psychology from New York University.
+Dr. Leo Wilton (Associate Professor of Human Development) has research expertise in the areas of health disparities (primary and secondary HIV prevention); community based research and evaluation, and Black psychological development and mental health.
+His scholarly research on the AIDS epidemic focuses on the intersectionality of race, gender, and sexuality, as situated in macro- and micro-level inequities in Black communities, both nationally and internationally.
+The overall objective of Dr. Wilton's scholarly research program has been to focus on socio-cultural factors that influence sexual/drug-risk and protective behavior and mental health in Black communities.
+His research interests examine socio-cultural factors that provide the basis for the development of culturally grounded HIV prevention interventions in Black communities, particularly for Black same-gender practicing men.
+Dr. Wilton was appointed to the National Institutes of Health Director's Council of Public Representatives (COPR) for a four-year term.
+He was invited to the White House by the Office of National AIDS Policy to take part in a discussion on Black men and HIV prevention.
+He is a founding member and immediate past chair of the Board of Directors of the Black Gay Research Group (BGRG) - an international organization engaged in interdisciplinary and intersectional research in the fields of public health, psychology, African Diaspora studies, gender studies, and sexuality studies that works to address the substantial HIV-related health inequities in Black same-gender practicing men's communities.
+Dr. Wilton is a recipient of the Chancellor's Award for Excellence in Teaching in the State University of New York (SUNY).

 - Ph.D.
 Counseling Psychology, New York University (APA Accredited Program)